CPH-SEC/CPH-SEC.github.io/cphsec_template.md

 + What is this article about?
 + What will we learn?
 + Why is this interesting/important?
-+ How did you come about this information?
++ How did you stumble upon this information?
 + Why did you study this?
 + Whats in it for me?